sr_tpm · portfolio_lead · ml_infrastructure

 Get in touch.

-Send a message directly, or connect on LinkedIn.
-I read everything.
+Send a message directly, or connect on LinkedIn or X. I read everything.

 kirkland, washington